Learn how to lobby more effectively –

 1. You’ll learn from people who’ve actually been there (and still are).
 Our instructors are veterans of both state government and governmental advocacy.
 You’ll find their personal anecdotes and insights invaluable in learning about the process of advocacy, the pitfalls to avoid, and the people skills and best practices you need to be successful.

 2. You’ll also learn from and network with your peers.
 We encourage interactivity in our seminars, and provide ample opportunities for questions and discussion.
-You might learn as much from your colleagues around the table as you do from the instructors and the curriculum materials.
+You might learn as much from your colleagues around the table as you do from the instructors and our extensive curriculum materials.

 3. You’ll get the complete picture of governmental advocacy.
-You’ll learn that legislative advocacy is only part of the picture.
-An effective advocate also needs to be familiar with budget and regulatory processes and build relationships with key managers and staff in these areas as well as in the Legislature.
+Legislative advocacy is only part of the picture.
+An effective advocate also needs to be familiar with budget and regulatory processes and build relationships with key managers and staff in these areas as well as in the Legislature and the Governor’s Office of Legislative Affairs.

 Lobbying 101 / The Legislative Process (introductory course)